Afemai

 - Parental Engagement

-- Parents are actively involved in their children's education, emphasizing moral upbringing and cultural values alongside academic achievement.
+- Parents are actively involved in their children's education, encouraging academic success and moral development.

 - Family And Social Structure